stephen-hqxu/superterrainplus/README.md

 *SuperTerrain+* is a modern procedural terrain generator with physics simulations and aiming for real-time photorealistic rendering.
 It was started as my computer science dissertation project and inspired by many games, software and movies with procedural generation features.
 Procedural generation is one of the most popular topics in computer graphics and allows us to create data using the power of algorithm and minimise efforts spent on pre-modelling/computing.

-*SuperTerrain+* provides engine-like object-oriented interfaces to allow developers to customise the scenery as they preferred.
+*SuperTerrain+* provides object-oriented interfaces to allow developers to customise the scenery as they preferred.
 Rather than considering it as a piece of software, it is also a collection of modern computer graphics techniques; with the help of detailed inline documentations, this is also a great place for learning.

 *SuperTerrain+* is focusing on the next-generation computer graphics, so I have to spend most of my time on the latest technologies, therefore there is no intention for backward compatibility and the development environment such as programming language standard and hardware requirement, will be evolving over time.

 ## :bulb: Main Features

-*SuperTerrain+* is definitely not the first application that brings out procedural generation, then why we need yet another one?
+*SuperTerrain+* is definitely not the first terrain generator, then why we need yet another one?

 There is no perfect answer to this question, every application has its own pros and cons.
 Other than being modern, flexible and specialised for terrain generation and real-time photorealistic rendering, and of course for fun, these features are believed to differentiate *SuperTerrain+* from the others.